-We could be subject to significant liabilities related to acquisitions by us.
+We could be subject to significant liabilities related to our acquisitions.
 It generally is not feasible to review in detail every individual property included in an acquisition.
 Ordinarily, a review is focused on higher valued properties.
 However, even a detailed review of all properties and records may not reveal existing or potential problems, nor will it permit us to become sufficiently familiar with the properties to assess fully their deficiencies and capabilities.
 We do not always inspect every well we acquire, and environmental problems, such as groundwater contamination, are not necessarily observable even when an inspection is performed.

-For example, in 1997 and 1998, we consummated several large acquisitions which proved extremely disappointing.
-Production from the acquired properties fell more rapidly than anticipated and further development results were far below the results we had originally projected.
+For example, in 1997, we consummated a large acquisition which proved extremely disappointing.
+Production from the acquired properties fell more rapidly than anticipated and further development results were below the results we had originally projected.
 The poor production performance of these properties resulted in material downward reserve revisions.
-We cannot assure you that our recent and/or future acquisition activity will not result in similar disappointing results.
+We cannot assure you that our recent and future acquisition activity will not result in similar disappointing results.

 In addition, there is intense competition for acquisition opportunities in our industry.
 Competition for acquisitions may increase the cost of, or cause us to refrain from, completing acquisitions.
 Our strategy of completing acquisitions is dependent upon, among other things, our ability to obtain debt and equity financing and, in some cases, regulatory approvals.
-Our ability to pursue our acquisition strategy may be hindered if we are not able to obtain financing or regulatory approvals.
+Our ability to pursue our acquisition strategy may be hindered if we are not able to obtain financing on terms acceptable to us, or regulatory approvals.

 Acquisitions often pose integration risks and difficulties.
 In connection with recent and future acquisitions, the process of integrating acquired operations into our existing operations may result in unforeseen operating difficulties and may require significant management attention and financial resources that would otherwise be available for the ongoing development or expansion of existing operations.
-Possible future acquisitions could result in our incurring additional debt, contingent liabilities and expenses, all of which could have a material adverse effect on our financial condition and operating results.
+Possible future acquisitions could result in our incurring additional debt, contingent liabilities, expenses, and diversion of resources all of which could have a material adverse effect on our financial condition and operating results.

-Our pending Pine Mountain acquisition may not close as anticipated the closing of the Pine Mountain acquisition, which may not ultimately close.
-The closing of the Pine Mountain acquisition is subject to the following material closing conditions:
+Our pending Permian Basin acquisition may not close as anticipated closing of the Permian Basin acquisition, which ultimately may not close.
+The closing of the Permian Basin acquisition is subject to the following material closing conditions:

-We expect that our pending acquisition of Pine Mountain will close without material reduction in value or size on or before December 23, 2004.
-However, this offering is not conditioned on
+We expect that our pending Permian Basin acquisition will close without material reduction in value or size on or before June 20, 2005.
+However, this offering is not conditioned on the

-- the representations and warranties of both us and the seller are true and correct in all material respects as of the closing date and both parties shall have complied, in all material respects, with all covenants in the purchase agreement; - there shall be no legal proceeding instituted to stop the closing of the acquisition; and - there shall be no claim made by a person asserting that such person is the holder or beneficial owner of any stock of Pine Mountain.
+- the representations and warranties of both us and the seller are true and correct in all material respects as of the closing date and both parties shall have complied, in all material respects, with all covenants in the purchase agreement; - there shall be no legal proceeding instituted to stop the closing of the acquisition; and - there shall be no claim made by a person asserting that such person is the holder or beneficial owner of any stock of the Seller.